scottc2000/Boshi_Project/README.md

     - particles not animated yet for characters (mario,luigi)
     - items and blocks do not reset
     - items and blocks get passed protected variables from main game (sprint0)
-    - manaul merging on the master branch due to complicated merge conflicts. will be fixed in the future with more frequent pulls/branches and efficient .gitignore file
+    - a few manual merging on the master branch due to complicated merge conflicts. will be fixed in the future with more frequent pulls/branches and efficient .gitignore file

 # Non required tools: